Type-safe bitwise operations - TL;DR

 The next day the following proclamation appeared in the newspaper:

-All persons whose names are striken out are enemies of the kingdom, the Queen!
+All persons whose names are stricken out are enemies of the kingdom, the Queen!

 The last thing the programmer heard, as he ran away from the kingdom, was the queen shouting "Off with his head!".